Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/techniques_and_tricks_for_debugging_multiplayer_games.md

 Artificial network conditions allow the errors and oddities that are hidden by nigh-absence of lag when running your instances locally to show up, and it's a good thing!

-### Capturing screen recordings of the game instances.
+### Capturing screen recordings of the game instances

 First of all, it's valuable to record both your Client and Server at the same time - it allows you to compare what is happening on either peer in realtime.